-MALET is composed of the following nine elements.
+MALET is composed of the following elements:

-- An executive which controls the PP driver and provides a user interface. - A compiler which compiles high-level, low-level, and non-I/O language commands into executable PP code subroutines called modules. - An executive/PP driver interface residing in Central Memory (CM). - A PP driver which executes non-I/O statements. - Product overlays for the PP driver which execute low-level and high-level I/O commands. - Low-level commands such as CONNECT, STATUS INPUT, OUTPUT, and FUNCTION designed for channel interfaces and controllers and which are not device oriented. - High-level language commands such as REWIND or ENDFILE for tape units and PRINT or EJECT for printers, designed for specific hardware families. - Non-I/O commands which control module program flow and data in the PP operating registers and buffers.
+- An executive, which controls the PP driver and provides a user interface. - A compiler, which compiles high-level, low-level, and non-I/O language commands into executable PP code subroutines called modules. - An executive/PP driver interface residing in Central Memory (CM). - A PP driver, which executes non-I/O statements. - Product overlays for the PP driver interface, which execute low-level and high-level I/O language commands. - Low-level I/O language commands (such as CONNECT, STATUS INPUT, OUTPUT, and FUNCTION), which are designed for channel interfaces and controllers and which are not device oriented. - High-level I/O language commands (such as REWIND or ENDFILE for tape units and PRINT or EJECT for printers), which are designed for specific hardware families. - Non-I/O language commands, which are control module program flow and data in the PP operating registers and buffers.
 Non-I/O commands may apply to both the high-level and low-level languages. - Seven MALET local files: INPUT, OUTPUT, LIST, RANDOM(RFILE), PUNCH, BINARY, and SCRATCH.

-A more detailed description of these nine elements follows.
+A more detailed description of these elements follows.